-In the first game, even though it's a huge tearjerker for Miku, Mafuyu's decision stay with Kirie as she guards the Hellgate for all eternity and keep her from falling to despair and loneliness, was oddly touching.
-Especially so when you see Kirie's reaction and compare it to the good face she was trying to put on just a few moments earlier when she told them to save themselves and leave the gate to her.
+- In the first game, even though it's a huge Tear Jerker for Miku, Mafuyu's decision to stay with Kirie as she guards the Hellgate for all eternity and keep her from falling to despair and loneliness, is oddly touching.
+Especially so when you see Kirie's reaction and compare it to the brave face she was trying to put on just a few moments earlier when she told them to save themselves and leave the Gate to her.

-Ruka finally remembers her father's face for the first time in ten years when she sees his smiling ghost at the end of Fatal Frame 4.
+- Ruka finally remembers her father's face for the first time in ten years when she sees his smiling ghost at the end of Fatal Frame IV.

-And finally, this is the first game in the series where the biggest designated Woobie, Destroyer of Worlds of the game actually gets the sympathetic hug she deserves.
+- And finally, this is the first game in the series where the biggest designated Woobie, Destroyer of Worlds of the game actually gets the sympathetic hug she deserves.
+In BOTH endings.